 Risk Factors for Compulsive Buying Disorder

-Certain factors appear to increase an individual’s risk of developing CBD or of experiencing more severe CBD symptoms.
-One study found that participants with below-median income suffered the most severe CBD symptoms.
-People with CBD also very often suffer from other mental disorders, suggesting that these disorders may be risk factors.
-Common associated disorders include:
+Certain factors appear to increase an individual’s risk of developing CBD or experiencing more severe CBD symptoms.
+For example, one study found that participants with below-median income suffered the most severe CBD symptoms.
+People with CBD also often suffer from other mental disorders, suggesting that these disorders may be risk factors.
+Commonly associated disorders include:

 - Major depressive disorder

 - Anxiety disorders

 - Obsessive-compulsive disorder (OCD)

 - Borderline personality disorder

 Some evidence suggests that CBD can run in families, but no study has found a link between CBD and a specific inherited genetic trigger.
 Studies have found that people who suffer from CBD are significantly more likely than the general population to have a first-degree relative (a parent or sibling) who suffers from CBD, depression, anxiety, alcoholism, substance use disorders, or other mental health disorder.
 However, studies that have attempted to find a genetic connection between these disorders and CBD have been inconclusive.